Gunman kills three in Dutch tram, police hunt for Turkish man

 Dutch authorities raised the terrorism threat in Utrecht province to its highest level, schools were told to shut their doors and paramilitary police increased security at airports and other vital infrastructure and also at mosques.

 “Our country has today been shocked by an attack in Utrecht...
-A terrorist motive cannot be excluded,” Rutte said in a statement to the media.
+A terrorist motive cannot be excluded,” Rutte said in a statement.

 “The first reports have led to disbelief and disgust.
 Innocent people have been struck by violence...
 We are now doing everything we can to find the perpetrator or perpetrators as soon as possible.
 That is now our complete focus.”

-The mayor of Utrecht, Jan van Zanen, said three people had been killed and nine injured, three of them seriously, in the tram incident.
+The mayor of Utrecht, Jan van Zanen, said three people had been killed and nine injured, three of them seriously.
+Later the number of injured was lowered to five.

 Dutch police identified the suspect as Turkish-born Gokmen Tanis.
 They issued an image of Tanis and warned the public not to approach him.
 They gave no further details.